 Required knowledge: Knowledge of Java/Scala are required, basic knowledge of Distributed Computing frameworks and Docker is prefered.

 We offered a SANSA tutorial last year at ESWC, 2019 which emphasised the Data Lake aspects and features the stack was providing.
 The tutorial was very well received by approximately 35 attendees and there were lots of interesting discussions during, and following the tutorial.
 Users from academia, as well as industry are keen in learning more about the platform and the advancements offered over the consecutive releases.

-We will only need standard projection equipment.
-Participants interested in following the hands-on sessions should bring their own laptops with a Linux based OS, preferably with Docker Engine 1.13.0 and docker-compose 1.10.0 installed.
+Participants interested in following the hands-on sessions should use their own laptops with a Linux based OS, preferably with Docker Engine 1.13.0 and docker-compose 1.10.0 installed.

 - Lehmann, Jens, et al. “Distributed semantic analytics using the SANSA stack.”
 International Semantic Web Conference.
 Springer, Cham, 2017.

 - Sejdiu, Gezim, et al. “DistLODStats: Distributed Computation of RDF Dataset Statistics.”
 In Proceedings of the 17th International Semantic Web Conference, 2018.

 - Jabeen, Hajira, et al. “Divided We Stand Out!
 Forging Cohorts fOr Numeric Outlier Detection in Large Scale Knowledge Graphs (CONOD).”
 European Knowledge Acquisition Workshop.
 Springer, Cham, 2018.

 - Sejdiu, Gezim, et al. A Scalable Framework for Quality Assessment of RDF Datasets, International Semantic Web Conference, 2019